coreshop/CoreShop/docs/docs/03_Development/17_State_Machine/03_Things_To_Know.md

-# CoreShop State Machine - Important Things to Know
+# State Machine - Important Things to Know

 ## Canceling Orders
 Within the CoreShop workflow architecture a lot of orders may stay forever in the `new` or `confirmed` state.